jameswm2/langgraph_foundry/README.md

-# langgraph_foundry -- palantir AIP agent wrapper to langgraph
+# langgraph_foundry - Palantir Foundry AIP agent wrapper to langgraph

 A lightweight utility that lets you **plug Palantir Foundry AIP agents straight into LangChain graphs or nodes**.
 It wraps the Palantir “blockingContinue” session API in a LangChain‑compatible `BaseChatModel`, adds a mini ReAct loop, and lets you bind ordinary Python functions as tools.